Darxo/Hardened/README.md

 - NPCs are more likely to target enemies with **Formidable Approach** if it has been procced against them
 - NPCs are far less likely to attack into an active **Rebuke**
 - NPCs are more likely use **Disarm** onto enemies with **Spearwall** or **Riposte**
+- NPCs are now less likely to use Break Free if they have almost no Melee Defense to begin with and more likely if they have a lot of Melee Defense

 ### World Map